theandrewbailey/gram/README.md

 The default setup assumes you're running Linux on x86-64 CPUs.
 If you're not, download the relevant JARs for [Brotli4j](https://repo1.maven.org/maven2/com/aayushatharva/brotli4j/) and [zstd-jni](https://repo1.maven.org/maven2/com/github/luben/zstd-jni/).

 Gram Blog Engine was formerly known as the Toilet Blog Engine.
 [I changed it because this code's purpose isn't to serve files, but web pages.](https://wiki.loadingreadyrun.com/index.php/Installation_Anxiety)

-## Architecture

-Gram runs on [Java](https://openjdk.org/), [Payara](https://www.payara.fish/), [Postgres](https://www.postgresql.org/), and Linux [(Debian)](https://www.debian.org/), and written and built with Netbeans.
-(It should run on other Linux distros and Jakarta EE servers without much difficulty (untested), and other databases with a bit of effort.
-Pull requests for such compatibility welcome!)

-Gram is a monolith, built with Jakarta EE Servlets, JSPs, and an EJB.
-This isn't a car shop: no springs or struts here.